-The use of interactive audio, video, or another telecommunications technology that is:
+The use of audio, video, or another telecommunications technology or media, including audio-only communication that is:

-- 1. Used by a health care provider or health care facility to deliver health care services at a site other than the site where the patient is located; and - 2.
-Delivered over a secure connection that complies with the requirements of the Health Insurance Portability and Accountability Act of 1996, 42 U.S.C.
-1320d, et seq.
+- 1. Used by a health care provider or health care facility to deliver health care; and - 2.
+Delivered over a secure connection that complies with state and federal law.